 Required readings will be supplied via the unit's Canvas page.
 Students are advised to look ahead at the schedule, and to complete the required readings in time for the lecture and their tutorial of the following week.

 It is highly recommended that students read broadly and independently in the genres they are attempting for their assessment submissions.
 Please consult your lecturer for recommendations if you need them.

 Submission of assessment items

 All assignments must be set out according to the prescribed, professional format and must:

 - Be typewritten or word processed

 - Be 12 point size typeface

 - Have 1.5 line spacing (or 1. for poetry)

 As stated above, assessment items will be submitted online via the unit's Canvas site, or, for work which requires a hard copy or performance, arrange delivery with your tutor.
-It is the student's responsibility to upload assignments in either .doc, .docx, or .pdf formats only.
+It is the student's responsibility to upload assignments in word doc formats only.
 You should also closely monitor your student email account in the period following assignment submission in case your file has failed to open or is corrupt.
 In this case it is your responsibility to get a valid file or hardcopy to your tutor within twenty-four hours of an advice email being sent to your student email address.
 In case of lost or missing assignments, ensure that you always retain a hard copy of any assignment submitted.

 Extensions will be authorised only by the convenor and only for a valid reason, such as illness.
 A medical certificate or other appropriate documentation must accompany requests for extensions.
 Lack of personal organisation or pressure of work are not considered valid reasons for an extension.
 Unless the unit convenor has given you an extension, you must submit each piece of assessable work by the due date.